brandonkhor/lab1/index.md

 ## More Info

-In my free time, I like going to this niche website called [YouTube](https://www.youtube.com/) and watch videos!
+In my free time, I like going to this niche website called [YouTube](https://www.youtube.com/) and watching videos!

 [If you're curious about my favorite programming language, click this!](/test.md)